 The yeast involved in the creation of ale ferments throughout the beer and accumulates at the top.

-When compared to lager yeast, it has a stronger tolerance to alcohol and ferments at warmer temperatures.
-Top-fermenting ales include IPAs, stouts, and wheat beers.
+Compared to lager yeast, it has a more robust tolerance to alcohol and ferments at warmer temperatures.

 Bottom Fermenting

-The yeast used in lager production is more delicate than that used in ale production.
-It sinks to the bottom of the liquid vessel after fermentation.
+The yeast used in lager production is more delicate than in ale production.

 It must ferment more slowly and at lower temperatures than ale yeast, and it has a lesser tolerance to alcohol.

-Bottom-fermenting lagers include Pilsners and Bocks.
+Bottom-fermenting lagers include Pilsners and Bocks

 Spontaneous Fermenting

 Lambics and sour beers are created by a process known as spontaneous fermentation.
-When beer is introduced to wild bacteria and yeast, this sort of fermentation happens.

 Beers fermented spontaneously include the American sour, Belgian gueuze, and Flanders red ale.